-A person using a product should not eat, drink, or smoke when using a hazardous products.
-They should also wash hands thoroughly.
+Do not eat, drink, or smoke when using a hazardous product, and wash hands thoroughly after use.

-Family members should never mix products
+Never mix products together unless directed by the product label.

 Keep children, pets, and pregnant women away from the area where the hazardous products are being used.

-Chemical Free Alternatives suggestions for families:

-Use a plunger instead of chemicals to unclog sinks or toilets.

-Baking soda is good for scrubbing.

-Vinegar cuts grease.

-Store All Products Safely
+Use chemical free alternatives

-Laundry and dishwasher “pods” can be very dangerous for children.
-These are very brightly colored and may look like candy to children.
-Be sure to store these safely, away from children.
+Store laundry and dishwater pods away from children.
+They are very dangerous for children as they are brightly colored and may look like candy.

 Keep products in the original package, can, or bottle.
 Never put products in another container.
 Keep containers and packages dry.
 Close containers tightly.